-If you or any covered member of your family suffer injuries in an accident or become ill because of the actions of another person and you, thereafter, receive compensation, either from that person or from your own or other insurance, for the injuries or illness you will be required to reimburse the Plan for any services and supplies the Plan paid for out of the compensation you receive.
-This is known as the Plan's right of reimbursement and is also referred to as subrogation.
-You will have this obligation to reimburse the Plan even if the compensation you receive is not sufficient to compensate you fully for all of the damages which resulted from the accident or illness.
-In other words, the Plan is entitled to be reimbursed for all expenditures it has made on your behalf even if you are not "made whole" for all of your damages by the compensation you receive.
-The Plan's right to reimbursement is also not subject to reduction for attorney's fees under the "common fund" doctrine without the Plan's written consent.
-The Plan enforces this right of reimbursement by asserting a lien against any and all compensation you receive, whether by court order or out-of-court settlement.
-You must cooperate with the Plan in its enforcement of this right of reimbursement by telling the Plan whenever you or a covered member of your family has filed a claim for compensation resulting from an accident or illness.
-You must also accept the Plan's lien for the full amount of the benefits it has paid.
-You must agree to assign any proceeds from third party claims or your own insurance to the Plan when asked to do so and you must sign a Reimbursement Agreement for this purpose when asked by the Plan to do so.
-We will not pay benefits until this agreement is signed.
-The Plan's right to full reimbursement applies even if the Plan has paid benefits before we know of the accident or illness and before we have asked you to sign a Reimbursement Agreement.
-Unless the Plan agrees in writing to accept less than 100% of the Plan's lien amount, the Plan is entitled to be reimbursed for all the benefits it has paid on account of the accident or illness.
-If you would like more information about the subrogation process and how it works, please contact the Plan.
+If you or any covered member of your family suffer injuries in an accident or become ill because of the another person's act or omission, and you later receive compensation for the injuries or illness from that person or your own or other insurance, you are required to reimburse us out of that compensation for any benefits we paid on your behalf or, if applicable, to you, your heirs, estate, administrators, successors, or assignees.
+This is known as our right of reimbursement, and is also sometimes referred to as subrogation.

+You will have this obligation to reimburse us even if the compensation you receive is not sufficient to compensate you fully for all of the damages which resulted from the injuries or illness.
+In other words, we are entitled to be reimbursed for those benefit payments even if you are not "made whole" for all of your damages by the compensation you receive.
+Our right of reimbursement is also not subject to reduction for attorney's fees under the "common fund" doctrine without our written consent.
+In short, we are entitled to be reimbursed for 100% of the benefits we pay on account of the injuries or illness unless we agree in writing to accept a lesser amount.

+We enforce this right of reimbursement by asserting a priority lien against any and all compensation you receive by court order or out-of-court settlement, without regard to how it is characterized, for example as "pain and suffering."
+You must cooperate with the our enforcement of our right of reimbursement by:

+• telling us promptly whenever you have filed a claim for compensation resulting from an accident or illness;

+- accepting our lien for the full amount of the benefits we have paid; - agreeing to assign any proceeds from third party claims or your own insurance to us if we ask you to do so; - · keeping us advised of the claim's status; - · advising us of any settlement or court order; - and promptly reimbursing us out of any recovery received to the full extent of our right of reimbursement.

+You must also sign a Reimbursement Agreement for this purpose when asked to do so.
+We will not pay benefits until this Agreement is signed.
+Our right to full reimbursement applies even to benefits we paid before learning of a potential recovery, and before asking you to sign a Reimbursement Agreement; it also applies to any benefits payable on covered expenses incurred but not submitted for payment to us or processed by us before the date of a settlement or court order.
+Failure to cooperate with these obligations may result in the temporary suspension of your benefits and/or offsetting of future benefits.

+If you would like more information about the subrogation process and how it works, please call our Third Party Recovery Services unit at 301/610-0919.

+When you have Federal Employees Dental and Vision Insurance Plan (FEDVIP) Some FEHB plans already cover some dental and vision services.
+When you are covered by more than one vision/dental plan, coverage provided under your FEHB plan remains as your primary coverage.
+FEDVIP coverage pays secondary to that coverage.
+When you enroll in a dental and/or vision plan on BENEFEDS.com, you will be asked to provide information on your FEHB plan so that your plans can coordinate benefits.
+Providing your FEHB information may reduce your out-of-pocket cost.

-Section 10 Definitions of terms we use in this brochure
+Section 10.
+Definitions of terms we use in this brochure